RaduLupan/terraform-fsxontap-aws/README.md

 As part of the user-data script that runs at startup on the client instances, the iSCSI packages are installed and multipath configured and set to run automatically.

-7. (Manual) Configure iSCSI on the FSx ONTAP file system:
+7. (Manual) Configure iSCSI on the FSx ONTAP file system.
-    1. On the client instance get the initiator name:
+    1. On the client instance get the initiator name.
     ```$ sudo cat /etc/iscsi/initiatorname.iscsi```
-    2. Connect to the FSx ONTAP management endpoint from the OPS or client instance:
+    2. Connect to the FSx ONTAP management endpoint from the OPS or client instance.
     ```$ ssh fsxadmin@management_endpoint_ip```
-    3. Create an initiator group:
+    3. Create an initiator group.
     ```$ lun igroup create -vserver svm_name -igroup igroup_name -initiator host_initiator_name -protocol iscsi -ostype linux ```
     example:
     ```$ lun igroup create -vserver svm01 -igroup igroup_1 -initiator iqn.2004-10.com.ubuntu:01:bbebbd13e7fc -protocol iscsi -ostype linux```
-    4. Confirm that the initiator group exists:
+    4. Confirm that the initiator group exists.
     ```$ lun igroup show```
-    5. Create a mapping from the LUN you created to the igroup you created:
+    5. Create a mapping from the LUN you created to the igroup you created.
     ```$ lun mapping create -vserver svm_name -path /vol/vol_name/lun_name -igroup igroup_name -lun-id lun_id```
     example:
     ```$ lun mapping create -vserver svm01 -path /vol/iscsi_volume2/lun_1 -igroup igroup_1 -lun-id 1 ```
-    6. Use the lun show -path command to confirm the LUN is created, online, and mapped:
+    6. Use the lun show -path command to confirm the LUN is created, online, and mapped.
     ```$ lun show -path /vol/vol_name/lun_name -fields state,mapped,serial-hex```
     example:
     ```$ lun show -path /vol/iscsi_volume2/lun_1 -fields state,mapped,serial-hex```
-    7. Use the network interface show -vserver command to retrieve the addresses of the iscsi_1 and iscsi_2 interfaces for the SVM in which you've created your iSCSI LUN:
+    7. Use the network interface show -vserver command to retrieve the addresses of the iscsi_1 and iscsi_2 interfaces for the SVM in which you've created your iSCSI LUN.
     ```$ network interface show -vserver svm_name```
     example:
     ```$ network interface show -vserver svm01```
-8.
-test
+    Record the iscsi_1 and iscsi_2 values IP in the output of the command above as you need them next.

+8. (Manual) Mount an iSCSI LUN on your Ubuntu client
+    1. On your Ubuntu client, use the following command to discover the target iSCSI nodes using iscsi_1's IP address iscsi_1_IP from step 7.7.
+    ```$ sudo iscsiadm --mode discovery --op update --type sendtargets --portal iscsi_1_IP```
+    example:
+    ```
+    $ sudo iscsiadm --mode discovery --op update --type sendtargets --portal 10.0.129.214
+    10.0.129.214:3260,1029 iqn.1992-08.com.netapp:sn.cfd83656d20811ef9ec94162e52a7033:vs.3
+    10.0.145.182:3260,1028 iqn.1992-08.com.netapp:sn.cfd83656d20811ef9ec94162e52a7033:vs.3
+    ```
+    2. (Optional) The following command establishes 8 sessions per initiator per ONTAP node in each availability zone, enabling the client to drive up to 40 Gb/s (5,000 MB/s) of aggregate throughput to the iSCSI LUN.
+    ```$ sudo iscsiadm --mode node -T target_initiator --op update -n node.session.nr_sessions -v 8```
+    example:
+    ```$ sudo iscsiadm --mode node -T iqn.1992-08.com.netapp:sn.cfd83656d20811ef9ec94162e52a7033:vs.3 --op update -n node.session.nr_sessions -v 8```
+    3. Log into the target initiators and confirm that your iSCSI LUNs are presented as available disks.
+    ```$ sudo iscsiadm --mode node -T target_initiator --login```
+    example:
+    ```$ sudo iscsiadm --mode node -T iqn.1992-08.com.netapp:sn.cfd83656d20811ef9ec94162e52a7033:vs.3 --login```
+    4. Use the following command to verify that dm-multipath has identified and merged the iSCSI sessions by showing a single LUN with multiple policies.
+There should be an equal number of devices that are listed as active and those listed as enabled.
+    ```$ sudo multipath -ll```
+    Your block device is now connected to your Ubuntu client.
+It is located under the path ```/dev/dm-xyz```.
+You should not use this path for administrative purposes; instead, use the symbolic link that is under the path ```/dev/mapper/wwid```, where wwid is a unique identifier for your LUN that is consistent across devices.